ALBERT JAMES COSBURN

 Dr. Bunny attended him, in consultation with Dr. Birch.
 The case becoming worse and Mr. Bunny himself having been taken ill, Dr. Ryott was in.
 A considerable improvement in the condition of the patient followed and he was able to sit by the window, being well enough to recognise passing friends, although the injury to the brain had unfortunately paralysed him on one side.
 On Thursday week there was a relapse, and be remained unconscious until the time of his death, which occurred on Saturday morning at eleven o'clock.

 Mr. A. J. Cosburn was twenty-five years of age, and cut off in the prime of opening manhood and health, makes his death the more distressing.
 He was of the most genial disposition and his bright courteous, and kindly nature had made him a great favourite with a large circle of friends and acquaintances, who will miss his smiling face and winning manner.
 He was a member of the Volunteer Corps for some years, but resigned shortly after being promoted to corporal.
 He was intensely fond of sport, and was a good shot in the field with his gun.
-He was good bicycle rider, and a few years ago won a valuable prize at the Newbury Bicycle Club sports.
+He was a good bicycle rider, and a few years ago won a valuable prize at the Newbury Bicycle Club sports.
 He was also a member of the Bowling Green Club, and other institutions.

 THE FUNERAL